ChadwickCSP/Snowman/README.md

 Get it from the VS Code Market Place: [LINK](https://marketplace.visualstudio.com/items?itemName=formulahendry.dotnet-test-explorer)

+### Markdown All in One

+This plugin adds a bunch of nice features for writing Markdown.

+Get it from the VS Code Market Place: [LINK](https://marketplace.visualstudio.com/items?itemName=yzhang.markdown-all-in-one)

 ### Unity 2020.3.21f / Unity Hub

 You should download an install Unity Hub and Unity 2020.3.21f as homework.
 Here is a video with instructions: [VIDEO]